feathersjs/docs/frameworks/vuejs.md

 If you haven't done so you'll want to go through that tutorial or you can find a [working example here](https://github.com/feathersjs/feathers-chat).

-> **Note on the used Version** This Guide is written for Vue 2.0, which was released on Sept.
+> **Vue 2.0 vs. 1.0** This Guide, previosly written for Vue 1.0, has been updated for Vue 2.0, which was released on Sept.
 30th, 2016.
 If you worked with Vue 1.0.\* previously, we recommend to update to the latest version.
 You can find the new documentation [here](http://vuejs.org/v2/guide/index.html).
 Take a look into the  Migration Guide [here](http://vuejs.org/v2/guide/migration.html) to see what has changed and how to migrate

 ## Setting up the HTML page